xiaochuany/blog/docs/posts/2025-01-03-packaging.md

 ## Classical way

+It is good practice to setup an isolated and clean environment e.g. with standard library `venv`.
+After that,

-- install packages:
+- install packages for building wheels and source distributions:

     ```bash
     pip install wheel build
     ```

-- create `setup.py`:
+- create `setup.py` where one can specify the requirements and meta-data:

     ```py
     from setuptools import setup, find_packages